Merck raises annual profit outlook as Keytruda drives profit beat

-(Reuters) - Merck & Co Inc MRK.N posted a higher-than-expected quarterly profit on Tuesday and raised its full-year earnings forecast, driven by resilient demand for its blockbuster cancer therapy Keytruda during the COVID-19 pandemic.
+(Reuters) - Merck & Co Inc MRK.N posted a quarterly profit that beat estimates on Tuesday and raised its adjusted earnings forecast for the full year, as it expects a majority of the blow from the ongoing COVID-19 pandemic to now be behind it.

-The drugmaker’s revenue took a hit at the height of the pandemic as patients avoided hospital visits, denting sales of vaccines, physician-administered drugs and animal health products.
+The upbeat results showed Merck was on a recovery path after its revenue took a hit at the height of the pandemic, nudging the company’s shares about 2% higher in premarket trading.

-The company said it had taken the majority of the blow in the second quarter.
+Sales of the drugs increased by 2% to $11.3 billion during the third-quarter, driven primarily by growth in its cancer drugs like blockbuster immunotherapy Keytruda and certain hospital acute care products.

 Merck said it now expects full-year adjusted profit of between $5.91 and $6.01 per share, compared with its prior forecast of between $5.63 to $5.78 per share.